cisagov/action-lineage/src/lineage/templates/conflict_template.md

     {{/conflict_file_list}}
     ```

-1. Resolve each of the conflicts and `add` your changes to the branch.
+1. Resolve each of the conflicts and `add` your changes to the branch:

     ```console
     git add {{#conflict_file_list}}{{.}} {{/conflict_file_list}}